Every WordPress.com site comes with a free

 yourgroovysite.wordpress.com.
 You may want to customize your site address, essentially removing the “wordpress.com” part of the site address, for example,

-Your custom domain is free for the first year with any annual or multi-year WordPress.com plan!
+Your custom domain is free for the first year with the purchase of any annual or multi-year WordPress.com plan!
 If you have previously claimed a free domain credit on the same site, you can still purchase additional domains at their normal price.

 If you already own a domain that you want to use on your WordPress.com site, you can check out your options here.

 In this guide

-To add a new domain to your site, follow these steps:
+To register a new domain, follow these steps: